mdarlow/Hillcrest-React/README.md

 ## Introduction

 One of the projects I am currently working on is the website of a Portland church called Hillcrest.
 The purpose of this project is to create a responsive one-page React application.
 Since I am currently the sole developer, I have the unique opportunity to plan out my own process and thus far I have completed several [front end tasks](#front-end-tasks) and [back end tasks](#back-end-tasks).
-In the near future, I will work on updating Hillcrest's website for the parts of administration who are not technically savvy and want to easily manage what displays in their website.
+In the near future, I will work on updating Hillcrest's website for those in administration who are not technically savvy and want to easily manage what displays in their website.

 ## Front End Tasks